AAlab1819/KayleenPriscilia-01082170009/Week04-Reccurrence/ReadMe.md

 - Button 4 : 2
 - Button 5 : 1

-as you can see, for each button-pressed possibility, there are a sequence, which is
+as you can see, for each button-pressed possibility, there is a sequence, which is

 1, 2 , 4, 7, 11, ....